Hephyrius/Gaia/README.md

 /Core/TestData/ - This folder contains data used in testing

-### NeuroEvolutionary Classes:
+### Python Classes:

-/Core/Neuron.py - This class is used for the neurons within the neural network /Core/Connection.py - This class stores connection values between neurons /Core/FeedForward.py - This class is a basic feed forward neural network WITHOUT back propergation /Core/GeneticNetwork.py - This class is the GA optomiser for the FeedForward neural network!
+/Core/Neuron.py - This class is used for the neurons within the neural network /Core/Connection.py - This class stores connection values between neurons /Core/FeedForward.py - This class is a basic feed forward neural network WITHOUT back propergation /Core/GeneticNetwork.py - This class is the GA optomiser for the FeedForward neural network /Core/NeuralSwarm.py - This class combines Particle Swarm Optimisation with neural networks /Core/TestModels.py - This class tests the models across common datasets

-## Algorithm Scores
+### Reinforcement-Learning Branches

-### NeuroEvolutionary:
+/Core/ReinforcementTest.py - This class tests the Genetic model on the OpenAI gym cartpole challenge. - See the Reinforcement-Learning branch for this

-* Iris: 98%
+### Reinfrocement Music Branch

-* Xor / AND : 75%
+/Core/GeneticMusic.py - This class generates MIDI music by generating compositions and asking the user for a fitness score for each generated output.
+See the Music branch for this file.

 ## Sources:
 [1] IRIS dataset - https://archive.ics.uci.edu/ml/datasets/iris [TestData/Iris]